Water Meter Gateway

 Key features

 - CC1101 mesh hub.
 Receives readings and events from up to 32 nodes over a 433 MHz 2-FSK mesh, with multi-hop relay and ACKs.
-Auto-tracks a client roster: chip, firmware version, RSSI, LQI, last-seen.
+Auto-tracks a client roster: RSSI, LQI, packet count, last-seen.

 - HTTP ingest with retry buffer.
 Batches readings and events into JSON payloads and POSTs them to a FastAPI endpoint at